The Our Lady’s Cathedral of Antwerp, a revelation.

 (Edouard Didron, 1872)

 Although ca. 1124 there was absolutely nothing like a Blessed Sacrament Procession yet, since the Counter Reformation Norbert has been pictured with it, as a defender of the Eucharist against the alleged heresy of Tanchelm.
-Because Saint Michael’s Abbey, in whose neighbourhood Norbert’s action was situated, had already been destroyed a few decades before 1872, a more recognizable Antwerp background was opted for, namely the then main porch of the cathedral and the late fifteenth century well, attributed to Quentin Matsys: an anachronistic décor.
+Because Saint Michael’s A set of buildings used by monks or nuns.
+Only Cistercians, Benedictines, Norbertines and Trappists have abbeys.
+An abbey strives to be self-sufficient., in whose neighbourhood Norbert’s action was situated, had already been destroyed a few decades before 1872, a more recognizable Antwerp background was opted for, namely the then main porch of the cathedral and the late fifteenth century well, attributed to Quentin Matsys: an anachronistic décor.

 (Edouard Didron, 1872)